 Jeffrey C. Hammes serves as the Chairman of the company and is on the board of directors.
 Mr. Hammes served as the Chairman of Kirkland & Ellis LLP and Kirkland & Ellis International LLP (collectively, "K&E") from 2010 until retiring in 2019.
 During his tenure as Chairman of K&E, K&E revenues grew from \$1.4 billion to more than \$4.0 billion, and net income rose from less than \$700 million to more than \$2.2 billion according to The American Lawyer.
 Under Mr. Hammes' leadership, in 2019, K&E ranked first in total revenue and aggregate net income among the world's top large law firms according to Bloomberg.
-That growth came across a variety of verticals where K&E has built leading franchises, including private equity and M&A, restructuring and litigation, a breadth of expertise that affords valuable insight into various product categories as one of the largest consumers of the tech-enabled services offered by companies in our target universe.
+That growth came across a variety of verticals where K&E has built leading franchises, including private equity and M&A, restructuring and litigation, a breadth of expertise that affords valuable insight into various product categories as one of the largest consumers of the techenabled services offered by companies in our target universe.
 In addition, K&E currently services more than 400 private equity clients around the world and Mr. Hammes maintains relationships at the senior levels of many of those firms.
-Mr. Hammes graduated from the University of Wisconsin-Madison and received a J.D. from Northwestern Pritzker School of Law.
+Mr. Hammes received a B.B.A. in accounting from the University of Wisconsin-Madison and received a J.D. from Northwestern Pritzker School of Law.
 He is a member of the Illinois bar (inactive).

-Adam Gerchen is the Chief Executive Officer of the company and serves on its board of directors.
-Mr. Gerchen is also cofounder, and since 2018, Chief Executive Officer of, Keller Lenkner, a law firm that has developed unique arbitration strategies and other innovations in mass actions.
-Additionally, in order to serve the large number of firm clients, and address the complexity of various areas of law, Mr. Gerchen also built a separate servicing business in 2018 that combines client origination, intake, customer relationship management, IT, and settlement administration.
-Previously, Mr. Gerchen co-founded and served as Chief Executive Officer of Gerchen Keller Capital ("GKC") from 2013 until GKC's sale to Burford Capital Limited (LSE: BUR) ("Burford"), the leading global finance firm focused on law, in 2016.
+Adam Gerchen is the Chief Executive Officer of the company and serves on its board of directors and has served in both roles since 2020.
+Mr. Gerchen has also served as co-founder and Chief Executive Officer of Keller Lenkner, a law firm that has developed unique arbitration strategies and other innovations in mass actions since 2018.
+Additionally, in order to serve the large number of firm clients, and address the complexity of various areas of law, Mr. Gerchen also built a separate servicing business at Keller Lenkner in 2018 that combines client origination, intake, customer relationship management, IT, and settlement administration.
+From 2016 to 2017, Mr. Gerchen served as President of Burford Capital Limited (LSE: BUR) ("Burford"), the leading global finance firm focused on law.
+Previously, Mr. Gerchen co-founded and served as Chief Executive Officer of Gerchen Keller Capital ("GKC") from 2013 until GKC's sale in 2016 to Buford.
 Prior to its acquisition, GKC grew into the largest private investment and advisory firm focused exclusively on legal and regulatory risk, raising \$1.4 billion of institutional capital.
-From 2016 to 2017, Mr. Gerchen also served as President of Burford.
-Across both organizations, products developed for and deployed into the legal sector included single-case litigation finance, portfolio funding, risk management & insurance, claim monetization, postsettlement, bankruptcy & insolvency, international arbitration, and patent and intellectual property.
-Mr. Gerchen graduated from Brown University and received his law degree from Harvard Law School.
+Across both organizations, products developed for and deployed into the legal sector included single-case litigation finance, portfolio funding, risk management & insurance, claim monetization, post-settlement, bankruptcy & insolvency, international arbitration, and patent and intellectual property.
+Mr. Gerchen received a B.A. in Business Economics and graduated Magna Cum Laude from Brown University and a J.D. from Harvard Law School.

-Our management team's efforts to seek a high-quality business combination target will be complemented and augmented by the expertise of our independent directors.
+In the event we are unable to consummate the Business Combination, we believe our management team's efforts to seek a high-quality business combination target will be complemented and augmented by the expertise of our independent directors.
 We believe that our access to and affiliation with our independent directors represents a unique competitive advantage.